-This writer is grateful to Mrs Mary Johnson for copies of old Tullow Tennis Club photographs which are reproduced in this article.
+This writer is grateful to Mrs Mary Johnson and Mrs Madge Griffith for copies of old Tullow Tennis Club photographs which are reproduced in this article.
 These photographs were taken by the late Frank McGee and presented to the club by his sister Clare.

 The memories evoked by these photographs led him to research the origins and growth of this local sporting and social facility.

 Situated between Tullow’s Station Road and The Shroughaun can be found what is now a state-of-the art tennis facility.